talkable/talkable-docs/source/advanced_features/shopify_purchase_syncing.rst

 How it works?
 ~~~~~~~~~~~~~

-It works as a server-to-server integration between Shopify and Talkable using Shopify `orders/create` `webhook <https://shopify.dev/api/admin-rest/2022-04/resources/webhook>`_.
+It works as a server-to-server integration between Shopify and Talkable using Shopify `orders/create` and `refunds/create` `webhooks <https://shopify.dev/api/admin-rest/2022-04/resources/webhook>`_.

-When enabling Purchase Syncing, Talkable creates and subscribes to this `orders/create` webhook from the customer's Shopify store.
-When disabling the setting, the webhook and the subscription are deleted.
+When enabling Purchase Syncing, Talkable creates and subscribes to `orders/create` and `refunds/create` webhooks from the customer's Shopify store.
+When disabling the setting, the webhook's subscriptions are deleted.

 Each time a purchase is placed on a customer's store, Shopify triggers the webhook and Talkable registers the purchase with attributes sent in the webhook’s payload.
+Whenever a purchase is refunded on a customer's store, Shopify triggers the refund webhook and Talkable updates the purchase status as refunded.
+If a purchase has a pending referral and a full refund is issued, the referral will be voided.

 Shopify Webhook payload and Talkable Purchase attributes mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~